Volcano Photography - Beginners Guide

 Introduction

-The following sections are intended to provide guidance for anyone who would like to try volcano night photography themselves.
+The following sections are intended to provide guidance for anyone who would like to try volcano photography, in particular at night, themselves.
 I will try and cover the most important aspects in seperate sections dealing with photographic equipment, basic techniques and safety issues.
 Some illustrations have been included to show the effect of different techniques.

 Photographic Equipment